MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P23-Error-Handling/content.md

       A PFBooleanResult callback block that only handles error cases.
 You can pass this to completion blocks of Parse Requests
     */
     static func errorHandlingCallback(success: Bool, error: NSError?) -> Void {
         if let error = error {
             ErrorHandling.defaultErrorHandler(error)
         }
     }

 Using that callback we can improve the code from the `unlikePost` method as following:

     if let results = results as?
 [PFObject] {
         for likes in results {
             likes.deleteInBackgroundWithBlock(ErrorHandling.errorHandlingCallback)
         }
     }

 Now we are passing the `errorHandlingCallback` instead of `nil` as a completion block, and will be informed about potential errors.

 > [action]
-> Improve the error handling in **Makestagram** further, by replacing all `nil` callbacks with the `errorHandlingCallback`.
+> Improve the error handling in Makestagram further, by replacing all `nil` callbacks with the `errorHandlingCallback`.
+There's four of these calls in *ParseHelper.swift*.

-Now **Makestagram** fulfills the minimum requirements for error handling.
+Now Makestagram fulfills the minimum requirements for error handling.
 If we add analytics code to our error handler we will be notified about almost any error that can occur in our app!

 In an ideal world you want to handle all errors specifically, realistically however this can be very time consuming.
 Therefore you should spend some time finding the critical areas of your app and add specific error handling code there.